 For French Learners

-This French television series involves characters that use plenty of humor, phrases, and colloquial language.
+This French television series involves characters who use plenty of humor, phrases, and colloquial language.
 This can boost your knowledge of informal French.

-You can use French subtitles to aid comprehension and connect between spoken and written French.
+You can use French subtitles to aid comprehension and connect spoken and written French.

 12. Mafiosa (Mafia)

-Once the patriarch dies, his young niece takes over as the heir to the family business.
+Upon the patriarch’s death, his young niece becomes the heir to the family business.
 The fascinating storytelling and complex characters will keep you busy throughout the episodes.

-The show is set in Corsica, an island with a rich cultural and historical backdrop.
-The Corsican landscape and culture play an influential role in the series.
+The show is set on Corsica, an island with a rich cultural and historical backdrop.
+The Corsican landscape and culture influence the series.

 For French Learners

 As a crime drama, “Mafiosa” introduces vocabulary related to organized crime, investigations, and power dynamics.
-You can learn many things about Corsican culture and the local variety of French.
-The language is complex and ideal for intermediate learners like B2 of DELF.
+You can learn a great deal about Corsican culture and the local variety of French.
+The language is complex and ideal for intermediate learners at the B2 level in the DELF.

 13. Les Mystérieuses Cités d’Or (The Mysterious Cities of Gold)